K-OverCloud/Cloud-to-Cloud-Migration/README.md

 * OpenStack Ocata release

 ### Prerequists: ###
+* Two OpenStack based cloud environment, each cloud consists of contoller and compute nodes
+* * Source cloud for sending VMs
+* * Destination cloud for receiving VMs
 * Install figlet   (# apt-get install figlet)
-* Donwload Cloud-to-Cloud-Migration folder on both  contreller nodes of source and destination clouds
+* Download Cloud-to-Cloud-Migration folder on the contreller nodes of both  source and destination clouds
 * On the source cloud, move to Cloud-to-Cloud-Migration/SourceCloud/ directory
 * On the destination cloud, move to Cloud-to-Cloud-Migration/DestinationCloud/ directory